 - Obey all school rules.

 Tips to Consider

 Also, write the rules as clear and specific as possible.
-Then, discuss them with your students.
+Then, discuss them with your students in order to set classroom expectations.
 They should understand exactly what the rules are, how they apply, and what the consequences are for failing to follow them.